<copyProcessResources

 Wildcards, for example xsl/images/*.png, are supported only if the value of the resources attribute is a file: URL (after resolving this URL against the URL of the configuration file)

-It is recommended to specify multiple resources using the notation @list-in-a-text-file, for example @xsl/images/list.txt.
+It is recommended to specify multiple resources using the notation @, for example list-in-a-text-file@xsl/images/list.txt.
 This mechanism works even the configuration file is located on a remote server.

 The URI specified in this attribute may be also resolved using XML catalogs.